davlxd/NEPacketTunnelVPNDemo/README.md

 5. Then, again in `App IDs` section of developer portal, edit the 2 App IDs you created at 3rd step, configure `App Groups` to the app group you created at 4th step.

-6. Also in developer portal, generate 2 iOS App Development provision profiles for the 2 App IDs created before, make sure `Network Extension` entitlement is selected on 'Do you need additional entitlements?' page.
+6. Also in developer portal, generate 2 iOS App Development provision profiles for the 2 App IDs created before, ~~~make sure `Network Extension` entitlement is selected on 'Do you need additional entitlements?' page~~~ (2017-12-27 Update: This is probably not needed as well).
 Then download them and save them to disk.

 7. Open this xcodeproj with XCode, select `NEPacketTunnelVPNDemo` target, in `General > Identity` section, change `Bundle Identifier` to App ID you created.
 Then import profiles you generated in `General > Signing (Debug)` section and `General > Signing (Release)` section.